lingthio/Flask-User/docs/source/internationalization.rst

 **Verify**

+``.mo`` files are read when your web server starts, so make sure to restart your web server.

-Restart your application and your custom messages should appear.
+Point your browser to your app and your custom messages should appear.

 Translating Messages
 --------------------